General Liability Insurance for Contractors: Coverage & Cost

 Why do contracts require additional insured endorsements?

-GCs and property owners want to be named as additional insureds so your GL policy responds if they get sued over your work.
+General contractors and property owners want to be named as additional insureds so your general liability policy responds if they get sued over your work.
 CG 20 10 covers ongoing operations and CG 20 37 covers completed operations.
 Using only the ongoing-operations form leaves the hiring party exposed after the job ends.

 Does general liability cover OSHA fines or employee injuries?

 No. Employee injuries are covered by workers compensation insurance.
 OSHA penalties are regulatory fines that no insurance policy covers.
-GL only responds to third-party claims — injuries or property damage to people who are not your employees.
+General liability only responds to third-party claims — injuries or property damage to people who are not your employees.

 What is primary and noncontributory wording?

-Primary and noncontributory means your GL policy pays first, before any other applicable policies, and does not seek contribution from the hiring party's own insurance.
-Contracts require this so the GC or owner's policy stays untouched when your work causes a claim.
+Primary and noncontributory means your general liability policy pays first, before any other applicable policies, and does not seek contribution from the hiring party's own insurance.
+Contracts require this so the general contractor or owner's policy stays untouched when your work causes a claim.

 Can a certificate of insurance prove I meet contract requirements?